anuj2shukla/SpamScope--Text-Analytics-Spam-Detection-/README.md

-# SpamLens — Intelligent Spam Detection Analytics
+ SpamScope — Intelligent Spam Detection Analytics

 > A full-stack text analytics system for classifying SMS messages as spam or legitimate using Naive Bayes machine learning, with a live interactive dashboard for exploration and real-time inference.